 In November 2010, Joe Luccaro of HollyHedge Estate; Robert Blanche of Rice's Market; Ross Choate, managing partner of Kennedy Ford; and Richard Gastineau of Icon Biotech took ownership of the 1740 House.
 A good friend, and longtime sailing buddy, Dr. Neil Cohen, later joined them as a co-owner.
 Together, they were able to bring the 1740 House back to its former prominence.

-Joe sees the 1740 House as an extension of HollyHedge.
-A place for overflow wedding guests, and a private riverside venue for smaller events and meetings.
-There is a shuttle bus that ferries guests between the two properties.
+Joe Luccaro sees the 1740 House as an extension of HollyHedge— a place for excess wedding guests to find accommodations when HollyHedge has no availabilities, and a more private riverside venue for smaller events and meetings.

 © Copyright 2012 HollyHedge

 What Harry Nessler envisioned when he bought the old Burger farm in 1964 has stood the test of time...

 The village residents opposed the idea from the start - after all, the Black Bass Hotel had been there since the boatmen's day on the Delaware Canal.
 Nessler's project would intrude on village life with a modern kind of visitor.
 The working farm that had perished in the flood of 1955 had been part of Lumberville since 1860 but those days were gone.
 With the help of architect Donald Hedges, designer for the Bucks County Playhouse, Nessler built his vision.